7.5 Mental health

-In January 2019, the Government of Republic of North Macedonia adopted Program for Health Protection of Persons with Mental Disorders in the Republic of North Macedonia.
+On annual basis, the Government of Republic of North Macedonia adopts a Program for Health Protection of Persons with Mental Disorders in the Republic of North Macedonia.
 In January 2021, the Government of Republic of North Macedonia adopted the Program for 2021 (Програма за здравствена заштита на лица со душевни растројства во Република Северна Македонија за 2021 година).
-The program has a general focus, targeting all population in North Macedonia, and not precisely young people.
+The program has a general focus, targeting all populations in North Macedonia, and not precisely young people, as previous years.

-National Mental Health Strategy 2018-2025 (Национална стратегија за унапредување на менталното здравје во Република Македонија септември 2018 - 2025 година со акциски план (септември 2018 – 2025)) was adopted and officially presented by the Minister of Health in September 2018.
+The National Mental Health Strategy 2018-2025 (Национална стратегија за унапредување на менталното здравје во Република Македонија септември 2018 - 2025 година со акциски план (септември 2018 – 2025)) was adopted and officially presented by the Minister of Health in September 2018.

-The Health Strategy of the Republic of Macedonia 2020 is the overarching strategy for improvement of health status of the population, including mental health, and sets out the vision for improvement of the health and of the health care system, which will be responsive to the needs of the population.
+The Health Strategy of the Republic of North Macedonia 2021-2030 is the overarching strategy for improvement of health status of the population, including mental health, and sets out the vision for improvement of the health and of the health care system, which will be responsive to the needs of the population.
 The strategy is based on the Constitution of the Republic of North Macedonia which guarantees the right of every citizen to health care, the World Health Organization’s “Health for all in the 21st century” strategy for the European region, the Millennium Declaration of the United Nations, the public health policy of the EU, as well as on finished policies and strategies in various fields of health and health care (HIV/AIDS, tuberculosis, mental health, alcohol, tobacco, drugs, food safety and nutrition, pharmaceuticals etc.).
-Mental health of the population, The Health Strategy of the Republic of North Macedonia 2021-2030 and the Action Plan outline further development to maintain progress in reconfiguring services and to further deepen efforts for more locally based and community-focused service responses, while recognizing the need to develop more specialized service elements, for example, forensic psychiatry, addiction services, child and adolescent psychiatry.
+Related to Mental health of the population, The Health Strategy of the Republic of North Macedonia 2021-2030 and the Action Plan outline further development to maintain progress in reconfiguring services and to further deepen efforts for more locally based and community-focused service responses, while recognizing the need to develop more specialized service elements, for example, forensic psychiatry, addiction services, child and adolescent psychiatry.

 Mental health policy in North Macedonia was developed in 2005 and is based on 11 pillars: developing community mental health services, downsizing large mental health hospitals, developing mental health services in primary health care, capacity building for human resources, involvement of users and their families, advocacy and health promotion, human rights protection, equity in access to services, financing, quality improvement and establishment of monitoring system.